neontapir/neontapir.github.io/_posts/2016/2016-09-11-marketing-patriot-day.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2ZmM-2gj5Gc" frameborder="0" allowfullscreen></iframe>

+{% include pullquote.html text="Marketing is not all about positioning product;
+it’s also about connecting with your consumer base." %}

 The Budweiser ad only aired once in January 2002, during the Super Bowl.
 Many people in the country were still in shock after 9-11.
 This ad showed no product, and was purely a positioning ad.
 It communicated its message of solidarity with